quicwg/multipath/draft-ietf-quic-multipath.md

 {{Section 9.1 of QUIC-TRANSPORT}} introduces the concept of "probing" and "non-probing" frames.
 A packet that contains at least one "non-probing" frame is a "non-probing" packet.
-When the multipath extension is negotiated, the reception of a "non-probing" packet on a new path with a new so far unused path ID does not impact the path status of any existing path.
+When the multipath extension is negotiated, no such distinction exist and opening new paths does not affect the status of any existing path.
 Therefore, any frame can be sent on a new path at any time as long as the anti-amplification limits
 (see {{Section 21.1.1.1 of QUIC-TRANSPORT}}) and the congestion control limits for this path are respected.